 Renewal of safeguarding training every three years continues to be compulsory for those holding the Bishop’s Licence or Permission to Officiate, and is also required for parish employees, officers and volunteers, with the level of training required depending on the individual’s role.
 The responsibility for ensuring that the relevant parish employees, officers and volunteers attend training falls to the incumbent and the PCC.
 It should be noted that, under the Safeguarding and Clergy Discipline Measure 2016, all clergy and relevant church officers (including churchwardens, Readers and PCCs) must have ‘due regard’ to safeguarding guidance issued by the House of Bishops.
 This includes a duty to comply with safeguarding training requirements.

 The Diocesan Safeguarding Team currently offers core training at levels C0 (on-line), C1, C2 and C3.
 Further modules will become available in due course.
 Please see below for details of each module.

 Modules and Training Requirements

 For guidance on which modules are required for different roles, please click here.

-C0 safeguarding training is now available for completion online.
-In order to access the course, please click here and then click the ‘On line courses’ button.
+Both C0 and C1 safeguarding training modules are now available for completion online.
+In order to access the courses, please click here and then click the ‘On line courses’ button.
 If you have not previously done so you will need to register for a user account by following the instructions on screen.
 Once you have entered your details you will receive an email with a link to activate your account.
 You should click this link to enable you to access the training.
 Going back to the training page please click on the blue ‘Safeguarding Basic Awareness’ button beneath the picture located on the right of the screen.
 At the end of the course you will be able to print a certificate and receive an email confirming completion of the course.

-Face-to-face training sessions for modules C1, C2 and C3 are delivered in four regional hubs across the Diocese (click on venue for map and parking information).
+Face-to-face training sessions for modules C1, C2 and C3 are delivered in the four archdeaconries (click on venue for map and parking information).